SouhaBhr/projetcloudcomputing/README.md

 # SmartStudy – Cloud-Based AI Academic Assistant

+# Notes

+This repository represents the academic project structure and implementation.

+Cloud deployment and infrastructure configuration were performed directly through Google Cloud services during development.

 ## Overview

 SmartStudy is a cloud-based academic assistant designed to help students interact intelligently with course material uploaded as PDF documents.